apachestruts/struts2/archetypes/struts2-archetype-convention/README.txt

 INFORMATION
 ===========
-- This is Struts 2's "Blank Convetion" Maven Archetype
+- This is Struts 2's "Blank Convention" Maven Archetype

 USAGE
 =====